barebox/barebox/Documentation/user/reset-reason.rst

 the root cause of the hang or crash, the bootloader sometimes should not just re-start the main system again.
 Maybe it should do some kind of recovery instead.
-For example it should wait for another update (for the case the cause of a crash is a failed update) or should start into a fall back system instead.
+For example it should wait for another update (for the case the cause of a crash is a failed update) or should start into a fallback system instead.

 In order to handle failing systems gracefully the bootloader needs the information why it runs.
 This is called the "reset reason".
 It is available